All Products

 • Obtain the stress testing report

-When the status of a stress testing task changes to Stopped, the task is completed.
-The stress testing report is saved to OSS, and you can run the bench report command to obtain the report.
-In this example, the 64-bit Windows version of the EASCMD client is used.
-Sample command:
+When the stress testing task status is Stopped, the task is complete.
+The stress testing report is saved to OSS.
+You can use the bench report command to retrieve the report URL.
+The following example shows the command format for Windows 64-bit.

 eascmdwin64.exe bench report [benchmark_task_name]

-Replace [benchmark_task_name] with the name of the stress testing task that you want to manage.
+Replace [benchmark_task_name] with the name of the stress testing task.

 [OK] Benchmark task benchmark-demo-test-c7eb report url: http://eas-benchmark.oss-cn-chengdu.aliyuncs.com/summary/benchmark-demo-test-c7eb-10004.html

-Copy the link after url: and paste it in a browser to view the stress testing report.
-The following figure shows a sample report.image.png
+Open the link after url in a browser to view the stress testing report, as shown in the following figure.image.png

-• Dynamically change the number of agents and concurrency
+• Dynamically modify the number of client replicas and concurrency

 eascmdwin64.exe bench update [benchmark_task_name] -Doptional.concurrency=<attr_value> -Doptional.agentCount=<attr_value>